 5 Conclusions

-The present study proposes a comprehensive experimental program to analyze the Fused Filament Fabrication process based on the maximal load using commercial virgin and recycled PLA.
+The present study proposes a comprehensive experimental program to analyze the Fused Filament Fabrication process based on the tensile strength and Young’s modulus using commercial virgin and recycled PLA.
 The paper aims to improve the sustainability of the 3D printing process, proposing a methodology based on Design of Experiments approach to assess the technical feasibility of the substitution of virgin materials for recycled ones by means of a better knowledge on the influence of the printing conditions.
 The final purpose in the long term is to recognize the technology affordance of prototyping side of additive manufacturing as a design tool to better ensure consumer acceptance and less waste.64

 To a great extent, the printing conditions determined the resistance of the specimens.
 Specifically, the factor that most influenced the tensile strength was the infill density.
 The influence of the infill density on the maximum load made it possible to identify two different regions: from 40 to 85 %, linear behavior with a slight slope, and from 85 to 100 % where the maximum load notably increases to a greater extent.
 When attending to the tensile strength, in the A region, the results were found to be mainly constant, not following any trend; while, in the B region, again the tensile strength sharply increased.
 In general, the fracture of the virgin material corresponded to that of a fragile material, while the fracture of the recycled material showed more ductile behavior.